Dhruvarora13/CodingQues/README.md

 16. Write a code in java to search the given element in Sorted matrix?
 Complexity is O(n) || O(m)   -- n is row & m is col      --SearchInSortedMatrix.java

 17. Write a code ion java to print Transpose of the given matrix?    --MatrixTranspose.java

+18. Write a code in java to print the index of the occured string?      --Firstoccurance.java